wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 - Player object: Pointer
   - The number of armies they have to place should be updated
   - Territories held should be updated if in SCRAMBLE (maybe attack too).
+- Game Phase: Cases
+  - SCRAMBLE (advancing out requires all territories to be claimed)
+  - SETUP (advancing out requires all setup armies to be placed)
+  - PLACEMENT (advancing requires all earned armies to be placed, or a manual phase end)
+  - ATTACK
+  - FORTIFY
+  - GAME_OVER

 ## BVA Step 4